annacasey97/Annacasey97.github.io/_pages/about.md

   image: dither_it_bayer_profiletoronto.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    site is still under construction :) have a look around

 news: true # includes a list of news items